ucsd-fcrl/PSM-Work-Mapping/README.md

 1. Left heart catheterization-based LV pressure-strain area (P<sub>LHC</sub>SA) P<sub>LHC</sub>SA is computed in *CalculateTriMW.m*.
 This script inputs the regional strain results *RS_CT.mat* and the patient-specific LV pressure waveforms recorded from pre-CRT left-heart catheterization.
 These waveforms are stored in *WorkPSMLBBBCRT.mat*, which stores the pre-CRT PSM results.
 P<sub>LHC</sub>SA is computed as the area of the LV pressure-regional strain loop area for each element on the mesh, and the result is stores in *MWCT_tris.mat*.

    This script also computes AHA segment-based segmental P<sub>LHC</sub>SA and PSM-derived work.
 These results are stored as variables *segMWCT_allpats* and *segWork_allpats* respectively in data file *all_seg_work_all_pats.mat*.

+2 & 3.
+End-diastolic wall stress-strain area (WS<sub>ED</sub>SA) and Time-varying wall stress-strain area (WS<sub>TV</sub>SA)
+   These two work estimates leverage the law of Laplace to compute regional wall stress, which states that wall stress is proportional to cavity pressure, wall thickness, and cavity radius.
+These wall stresses are computed in *calculateSimpleWork.m*.
+(WS<sub>ED</sub>SA) is stores as variable *MWCTLP* and (WS<sub>TV</sub>SA) is stored as variable *MWCTLPTV* in the data file *Laplace_work_all_patches.mat*.

+   To calculate these two approximations, regional radius and wall thickness information is needed.
+Both variables are generated in script *PrincipalCurvatureAnalysis2.mat*.
+Regional radius is computed as the effective radius, which is calculated for each AHA segment by fitting an ellipsoid to the patient-specific geoemtric model.
+The effective radius is stored as variable *r_eff_allpats*.
+Regional wall thickness information is stored in the *Segmental Wall Thickness Measurements* folder and save as variable *thickness_data*.
+Both variables are saved in data file *Laplace_measurements.mat*